-Fruit Punch Oreo Truffles – with only 3 ingredients, a fun fruit punch flavor, and no baking involved, these truffles are perfect for summer! #nobake #oreo #truffle
+Oreo Truffles – with only 3 ingredients and no baking involved, these easy to make truffles are perfect any time!

-Those of you who follow me on social media, may have seen me mention that my oldest son is graduating from high school this week.
+Those of you who follow me on social media may have seen me mention that my oldest son is graduating from high school this week.
 As a mom, I have had a whirlwind of emotions – from pride all the way to fear.
-To be honest, I am amazed at how fast almost 18 years have gone by.
+I am amazed at how fast almost 18 years have gone by.

-One of the ways I cope with stress and/or change, is by baking or creating yummy things to eat.
+One way I cope with stress and/or change is by baking or creating yummy things to eat.
 It’s my zone, my happy place.
 Although the idea of Oreo Truffles is not new, I couldn’t resist taking one of Oreo’s newest flavors and creating a fun summer truffle with it.
-I love that it’s no bake (hello, no hot kitchen!!) … and truthfully, these truffle are kinda cute with their pink centers and white candy coating.
+I love that it’s no-bake (hello, no hot kitchen!!) … and truthfully, these truffles are kinda cute with their pink centers and white candy coating.
 A sprinkle of some cookie crumbs on top makes it perfect!

 Let’s check out that truffle recipe, shall we?